Aquino family: Ascension in power of Corazon Aquino

 On February 7, 1986, Cory won the snap election despite Marcos’ cheating in the election process.
 However, COMELEC fraudulently declared Marcos victorious on February 15.
 This led to the uprising of the people who supported Cory, with the addition of some of the low-ranking military officers.
 These officers, under Juan Ponce Enrile, defected because of the nepotism shown by Marcos in promoting military personnel.
 When Cardinal Sin called out to the Filipinos to flood EDSA on behalf of Cory, millions of Filipinos came and peacefully rallied in EDSA.
 This movement by the people was met with tanks from the government.
 At this point, the Philippines became the center focus of international media.
 This event, now known as the People Power Revolution, led to the defection of Marcos’ allies, even in the US, and eventually the departing of Marcos himself on February 26, 1986.

 Death of Corazon Aquino and election of Benigno Aquino III as president

 Cory Aquino, age 75, was diagnosed with colon cancer on 2008.
 In a span of 16 months, the disease had spread to her other organs, which resulted to the weakening of her body.
 After being confined and treated with chemotherapy for a month in a hospital in Manila, her body became too weak to continue the chemotherapy.
 On August 1, 2009, Cory died due to cardio-respiratory arrest.

 After Cory's death, people from different groups called on Noynoy to run during the upcoming 2010 presidential elections.
-Forty days after her mother's death, Noynoy Aquino announced that he will run for presidency, and that he will follow the footsteps of his parents in leading the nation should he win the election.
+Forty days after his mother's death, Noynoy Aquino announced that he will run for presidency, and that he will follow the footsteps of his parents in leading the nation should he win the election.

+Before Noynoy Aquino became a senator in 2007, he was a congressman from Tarlac from 1998 to 2007.
+In his three terms, he filed 21 bills.
+In May 2007, he ran for Senator and won, placing 6th in the national elections.
+He chairs the Senate Committee on Local Government, and is also the vice-chairperson of the Committee on Justice and Human Rights.
+He had been determined to ensure that his key legislative initiatives would bear fruit and to see them through until the end of his term.